-If the appointing authority has been informed through a doctor’s report of a medical examination, that a worker is not capable of properly performing his/her duties, he/she may require the worker to absent himself/herself from work until the incapacity is remedied.
+If the appointing authority has been informed through a doctor’s report of a medical examination, that a worker is not capable of properly performing their duties, they may require the worker to absent himself/herself from work until the incapacity is remedied.
 During such absence the worker may utilize any accumulated sick leave, vacation, holiday and compensatory time.

 A worker who is injured or who becomes ill while on vacation may be paid for sick leave in lieu of vacation provided that the worker:

-- was hospitalized during the period for which sick leave is claimed
+- was hospitalized during the period for which sick leave is claimed, or

-- received medical treatment or diagnosis and presents a statement indicating illness or disability signed by a physician covering the period for which sick leave is claimed
+- received medical treatment or diagnosis and presents a statement indicating illness or disability signed by a physician covering the period for which sick leave is claimed, or

 - was preparing for or attending the funeral of an immediate family member.